Audio sample number 29, and then we'll get to number four in an order.

 At age 66, Alfred Arnold considers himself lucky in a way.

-At least he was able to work as a security guard at a mall in Mobile.
+In September 2009, when the city of Pritchard, Alabama suddenly stopped paying pension checks to its retirees, at least he was able to work as a security guard at a mall in Mobile.

-And this past Christmas, instead of exchanging gifts, mall employees gave all the money they would have spent on each other to Alfred and his wife Jackie.
+And this past Christmas, instead of exchanging gifts, mall employees gave all the money they would have spent on each other to Alfred and his wife, Jackie.

 They knew we didn't have a pension, that we weren't getting paid, said Alfred Arnold.